HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 **less-than operator** Written as "<".
 Takes two operands and returns true if the left-hand operand is less than the right-hand operand.
 **less-than-or-equal operator** Written as "<=".
 Takes two operands and returns true if the left-hand operand is less than or equal compared to the right-hand operand.
 **library type** Type defined by the C++ Standard Library.
+**list initialization** Initialization of an object by the use of a braced-init-list.
 M
 -
 **main** Function called by the system when starting to execute a C++ program.